Back to Blog

 You can implement new technology, adjust hours, or change protocols without committee approval.

-Leverage Your Story: Share your "why" on your website and social media.
+Use Your Story: Share your "why" on your website and social media.
 Patients connect with independent dentists who chose this path deliberately.

 Compete on Patient Experience